E-fais/Data-Structure-and-Algorithms-in-Javascript-/README.md

  ```
 In this example function requires same time for any name input.

-<b> O(n) - Linear Time Complexity: </b> The running time of the algorithm increases linearly with the input size.
+#### O(n) - Linear Time Complexity:
+The running time of the algorithm increases linearly with the input size.
 Examples include iterating over an array.
  ```
 const myLoop=(arr){
 for(let i=0;i<arr.length;i++){